 Whether you dream to study abroad or travel around the world, intercultural communication courses can help you learn and experience the world and its people more.

 Mary Beth Kavanagh offers you a course on ‘Designing Your Personal Weight Loss Plan‘ on Coursera.
-Starting from April 17, 2020, one can enroll in this course for free.
+Starting from April 17, 2020, one can enrol in this course for free.
 This 5-week course offers you all the tools you need to design an individualized evidence-based weight loss program.

 Many other MOOCs can help you achieve your fitness goals during this Coronavirus (COVID-19) lockdown without stepping out of your homes.
 Some help you dispel myths about diet and nutrition.
 Others focus on exercising hacks to make you fit and strong in less time.